mopidy/mopidy/docs/config.rst

     Whether or not to colorize the console log based on log level.
 Defaults to ``true``.

-.. confval:: logging/debug_format
+.. confval:: logging/format

-    The log format used for debug logging.
+    The message format used for logging.

     See `the Python logging docs`_ for details on the format.